 ME: Liquid laugh?

 ME: Why would I be a fan of barfing all over someone’s new place?

-For some reason, Dad always looked over the map with one of his sisters.
-I never remember one of his brothers joining in; just Dad with Margo, Ann, Kathleen, Sarah or Mary, hunched over, the above chandelier casting their shadows over parts unknown.
+For some reason Dad always looked over the map with one of his sisters.
+I never remember any of his brothers joining in; just Dad with either Margo, Ann, Kathleen, Sarah or Mary, hunched over a part of the state, their hands matting down the folded creases, the above chandelier casting their shadows over parts unknown.

 Dad loved maps.
 There were at least five in his car at any given time, backup maps for backup maps.
 Being a civil engineer with projects that took him out of town it made sense.
 He needed to know where he was and where he needed to be.